oldsheep68/bltouch-gcode-ctrl/README.md

 ON Value 1.000
 OFF Value 16.000
 // this is due to the fact, that openpnp-python interface always uses the double actuator, as of my experiance

+# Binary image
+you can also just download the binary image to a blackpill stm32f411-type